lizzypokerface/progressive-pulse/_posts/2025-08-24-weekly-news.markdown

 * [`Channel News Asia` Key announcements from National Day Rally 2025](https://www.youtube.com/watch?v=yT_y_BxtNdI)

 # Southeast Asia

+Myanmar discussed peace and reconciliation [i], while its military government set a date for phased voting [i].
+Tensions between Thailand and Cambodia were monitored [i].
+Malaysia aims to be a key player in the rare earth supply chain [i].
+The presence of US missiles in the Philippines raised concerns [i].

 * [`Friends of Socialist China` Myanmar peace and reconciliation discussed in four-party talks](https://socialistchina.org/2025/08/20/myanmar-peace-and-reconciliation-discussed-in-four-party-talks/)
 * [`Al Mayadeen English` US Missiles in the Philippines: A new Cuban Missile Crisis in Asia?](https://www.youtube.com/watch?v=2PFd8qrPcsM)